Weights in a Benson-Solomon block: The Benson-Solomon fusion systems

 Throughout this paper, our group-theoretic nomenclature is standard and follows \cite{Wilson2009}, and we are usually consistent with the fusion-theoretic terminology and notation of \cite{AschbacherKessarOliver2011}.
 One exception to this is that we use exponential notation for images of subgroups and elements under a morphism in a fusion system, as described below.

 A \emph{fusion system} on a finite $p$-group $S$ is a category with objects the subgroups of $S$, and with morphisms injective group homomorphisms subject to two weak axioms.
 The standard example of a fusion system is that of a finite group $G$ with Sylow $p$-subgroup $S$, where the morphisms are the conjugation homomorphisms between subgroups of $S$ induced by elements of the group $G$, and which is denoted $\F_S(G)$.
-Due to the validity of Sylow's Theorem, the standard example satisfies two additional \emph{saturation axioms}, which can be found in \cite{AschbacherKessarOliver2011}.
-All fusion systems in this paper are assumed to be (or known already to be) saturated unless otherwise stated, and we will often drop that adjective and speak simply of a fusion system.
+Due to the validity of Sylow's Theorem in $G$ and its $p$-local subgroups, the standard example satisfies two additional \emph{saturation axioms}, the Sylow and Extension axioms \cite[Definition~1.2]{BrotoLeviOliver2003}.
+All fusion systems in this paper are assumed to be (or known already to be) saturated unless otherwise stated, and we will sometimes drop that adjective and speak simply of a fusion system when there is no cause for confusion.

-For this subsection, we let $\F$ be a saturated fusion system over the $p$-group $S$.
-We will need very few basic definitions and results from the theory of fusion systems.
+For this subsection, we fix a saturated fusion system $\F$ over the $p$-group $S$.
 By analogy with the standard example, two subgroups of $S$ are said to be $\F$-\textit{conjugate} if they are isomorphic in the category $\F$.
 For a morphism $\phi\colon P \to Q$ in $\F$, we write $P^\phi$ for the image of $\phi$.
 Similarly, $x^\phi$ denotes the image of an element $x$ under a morphism whose domain contains $x$.
-This is a departure from the notation used in \cite{AschbacherKessarOliver2011} and elsewhere.